ZakiZtraki/AndruinoBeginner/content/lessons/day23/lesson.md

 }
 ```

 This code monitors the button for a **rising edge** and toggles the LED state.
 The 10 ms delay helps debounce the switch.
-Avoid using the strapping pins (0, 2, 5, 12, 15) in your circuits to prevent boot issues【101643182054638†L96-L100】.
+Avoid using the strapping pins (0, 2, 5, 12, 15) in your circuits to prevent boot issues ([ESP32 datasheet](https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf)).

 ### Using internal pull‑ups